sallybao29/apcs-final/README.md

 -1/7/15 - Added toUse method and edited check method.
 Equipping and combining items is now possible. - Sally

 -1/10/15 - Implemented point system.
 Added option to skip puzzles. - Sally

+-1/11/15 - Continued working on the Sudoku Puzzle (for the last door) - Tiffany